bird-house/ansible-wps-playbook/README.rst

 .. admonition:: Description

-  Use Ansible to deploy a full-stack `PyWPS`_ service.
+  Use Ansible_ to deploy a full-stack PyWPS_ service.

 .. warning::

-  This playbook is under development and currently only used to deploy an `Emu`_ PyWPS application.
+  This playbook is under development and is currently only used to deploy PyWPS applications from Birdhouse_ like Emu_.

 Introduction
 ============

-PyWPS Ansible Playbook can completely provision a remote server to run the full stack of `PyWPS`_, including:
+PyWPS Ansible Playbook can completely provision a remote server to run the full stack of PyWPS_, including:

-* `Conda <https://conda.io/miniconda.html>`_ to manage application dependencies.
+* Conda_ to manage application dependencies.
 * `Nginx <http://wiki.nginx.org/Main>`_ as Web-Server.
 * `Supervisor <http://supervisord.org/>`_ to start/stop and monitor services.
-* `PostgreSQL <https://www.postgresql.org/>`_ optional database used for job logging.
+* PostgreSQL_ optional database used for job logging.
 * ...

 It will install a PyWPS application on a single host.